sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/multiprotocol/ble_zigbee_light_prov/readme.md

 ## Build and Program The Application

-The source code of BLE Sensor demo application is available in Harmony 3 framework firmware/src.
+The source code of BLE Sensor demo application is available in Mplab Code Configurator framework firmware/src.
 If want to do changes in the demo code and would like to program/debug the customized code follow the below instruction.

 ### SDK Setup
 [SDK Setup](../../docs/pic32cx_bz2_wbz45x_sdk_setup.md)